Optimal-HRV/optimalhrv-howto/docs/mobile-app.md

 - <u>History</u>: On the main **Mindfulness & Biofeedback** page, there is a link titled "Your last biofeedback training rate" within the "History" section.
 This link directs you to a page listing all your Mindfulness and Biofeedback training sessions.

-  - <u>Session Details</u>: This includes your session length, "Breaths Per Minute", Inhale/Exhale, **Optimal Zone %**, RMSSD, Max-Min, SDNN, Low Frequency, Heigh Frequency and Very Low Frequency.
+  - <u>Session Details</u>: This includes your session length, "Breaths Per Minute", Inhale/Exhale, **Optimal Zone %**, RMSSD, Max-Min, SDNN, Low Frequency, HighFrequency and Very Low Frequency.

 <div align=center>
 <img height="375" src="./images/mobile-app/mobile_BF.png" style="margin-right: 30px;"/>